Oklahoma Certified Healthy Schools

 HB 2529 requires any educational facility in which children grades K-12 are educated shall prohibit smoking, the use of snuff, chewing tobacco or any other form of tobacco product in the buildings and on school grounds of the facility by all persons including, but not limited to, full-time, part-time, and contract employees, during the hours of 7:00 a.m. to 4:00 p.m., during school session, or when class or any program established for students is in session.

 The Alliance for a Healthier Generation Healthy Schools Program is another resource for schools.
 This program is a framework for developing a healthy school environment including the promotion of physical activity, healthy eating, employee wellness and student wellness.
 The program recommends that schools use a six-step building process for implementation.
-More information can be found at http://ww.healthiergeneration.org.
+More information please contact Michelle Sweney can be found at firstname.lastname@example.org

 The application itself lists a variety of health promotion programs and surveys conducted in Oklahoma schools.
 For your convenience we are providing names of programs and website links.